ga-wdi-pvd/angular-routing/readme.md

 }());
 ```

-> Note: `GrumbleIndexControllerFunction` is a super-long function name.
+> **Note**: `GrumbleIndexControllerFunction` is a super-long function name.
 A better name might be just `ControllerFunction`.
 We just used this long name to be a little more explicit for instructional purposes.

 Then, in the app's **main** `index.html`, include the controller file right below `grumbles.module.js`: